Update: November 30, 2020

-Below are some crucial (and updated) information regarding the two Speech Contests taking place in the 2019 - 2020 Toastmasters year in District 96.
+Below is some crucial information regarding the three Speech Contests taking place in the 2020 – 2021 Toastmasters year in District 96.

-The District International Speech contest will be videotaped.
+The District International Speech contest will be recorded.
 The winner's video will be sent to Toastmasters International, where it will be judged virtually for the Quarter Finals of the International Speech Contest.
-An international panel of judges will determine which speakers will move on to the semi-finals and finals that will take place at the 2020 International Convention in August (in Paris, France).
+An international panel of judges will determine which speakers will move on to the semi-finals and finals that will take place at the 2021 International Convention in August (Nashville, TN).

 Speech contests provide an opportunity for Toastmasters to gain speaking experience as well as an opportunity for other Toastmasters to observe proficient speakers.
 There are also leadership opportunities embedded within the process of running a speech contest.
 Win-win for everyone involved.